jadewowgreen/jadewowgreen/README.md

 ## 📫 Let's Connect

-Open to internships and full-time opportunities - let's connect!
+Open to internships and full-time opportunities.

-Interested in UX Research opportunities (internships & full-time), accessibility-focused projects, and open-source design systems.
+Interested in Human-centered AI research opportunities, accessibility-focused projects, and open-source design systems.

 📍 Indianapolis, IN • 🎓 Graduating Spring 2027